VeronikaSedlackova/Demo-Issuer/README.md

 ## Original Project:

-This project is based on this repositories: [Demo Issuer](https://chapi-demo-issuer.digitalbazaar.com/)
+This project is based on this repository: [Demo Issuer](https://chapi-demo-issuer.digitalbazaar.com/)

 ## Background

-This project represents one part of an example Verifiable Credentials Flow:
+It represents one part of an example Verifiable Credentials Flow:

 1. An example TH Nuernberg page(issuer, this project)
 2. [Digital Wallet](https://github.com/VeronikaSedlackova/Demo-Wallet)